-- the licensing objectives; - relevant codes of practice; - quidance issued by the Gambling Commission, in particular at Part 36; and - the principles set out in this licensing policy.
+- the licensing objectives;

+- relevant codes of practice;

+- guidance issued by the Commission; and

+- the principles set out in this statement.

-The licensing authority will also, as recommended by the Gambling Commission's Guidance for local authorities, adopt a risk-based inspection programme in line with the principles of the service enforcement policy agreed in June 2009 for enforcement under the Licensing Act 2003 (a copy of the policy is available on the Council's website).
+The licensing authority will also, as recommended by the Commission's Guidance for Local Authorities, adopt a risk-based inspection programme in line with the principles of the service enforcement policy agreed in June 2009 for enforcement under the Licensing Act 2003 (a copy of the policy is available on the Council's website).

-The main enforcement and compliance role for the licensing authority in terms of the Gambling Act 2005 is to ensure compliance with the premises licences and other permissions which it authorises.
-The Gambling Commission will be the enforcement body for the operating and personal licences.
+The main enforcement and compliance role for the licensing authority in terms of the Gambling Act is to ensure compliance with the premises licences and other permissions which it authorises.
+The Commission will be the enforcement body for the operating and personal licences.